On the topology of random complexes built over stationary point processes: Appendix

-\end{lem} \begin{proof} We shall prove the result for $k = 1$.
+\begin{pf} We shall prove the result for $k = 1$.
 The proof for the general case then follows by a recursive application of the same argument.

 Let $\cK_D$ be the restriction to $D$ of the integral operator $\cK$ corresponding to Ginibre point process.
-Since the Palm process of the Ginibre point process is also a determinantal point process, let $\cL_D$ be the integral operator corresponding to the Palm point process restricted to $D$.
-Let $\lam_i, i =1,2,\ldots$ and $\mu_i, i=1,2,\ldots$ be the eigenvalues of $\cK_D$ and $\cL_D$ respectively.
-From \cite[Theorem 6.5]{Shirai03}, we know that $\cK_D - \cL_D$ has rank $1$, and hence, by a generalisation of Cauchy's interlacement theorem, the respective eigenvalues are interlaced with $\lam_i \geq \mu_i \geq \lam_{i+1}$ for $i =1,2,\ldots$.
+Since the Palm process of the Ginibre point process is also a determinantal point process, let $\cL _D$ be the integral operator corresponding to the Palm point process restricted to $D$.
+Let $\lam_i, i =1,2,\ldots$ and $\mu_i, i=1,2,\ldots$ be the eigenvalues of $\cK_D$ and $\cL_D$, respectively.
+From \cite{Shirai03}, Theorem~6.5, we know that $\cK_D - \cL_D$ has rank $1$, and hence, by a generalization of Cauchy's interlacement theorem, the respective eigenvalues are interlaced with $\lam_i \geq\mu_i \geq\lam_{i+1}$ for $i =1,2,\ldots.$

-Now, consider the case $k=1$ and we have the following inequality :
+Now, consider the case $k=1$ and we have the following inequality:

-where the two equalities are due to Theorem \cite[4.5.3]{Ben09} and the inequality is due to the generalisation of Cauchy's interlacement theorem described above.
-Now using Proposition \cite[Proposition 7.2.1]{Ben09} to bound $\pr{\Phi(D) = 0}$ and from the fact that $1 - \lam_1 = \pr{EXP(1) > r^2} = \exp\{-r^2\}$ (see proof of \cite[Theorem 4.7.1]{Ben09}), where $EXP(1)$ is the exponential random variable with mean $1$, we have the desired inequality for the case $k=1.$ \end{proof}
+where the two equalities are due to \cite{Ben09} Theorem~4.5.3, and the inequality is due to the generalization of Cauchy's interlacement theorem described above.
+Now using \cite{Ben09}, Proposition~7.2.1, to bound $\mathbb{P} \{ \Phi(D) = 0 \}$ and from the fact that $1 - \lam_1 = \mathbb{P} \{ \operatorname{EXP}(1) > r^2 \} = \exp\{-r^2\}$ (see \cite{Ben09}, proof of Theorem 4.7.1), where $\operatorname{EXP}(1)$ is the exponential random variable with mean $1$, we have the desired inequality for the case $k=1$. \end{pf} \end{appendix}